cschneid/sinatra-book/book/RackMiddleware.markdown

 "use"
 -----

-TODO: What useful rack middleware is out there?
-Is there any 3rd party stuff available?
+// TODO: What useful rack middleware is out there?
+Is there any 3rd party stuff available outside of the builtin ones?

 * * *